 - very painful

-- warm to touch
+- warmer to touch than surrounding skin

-- expanding in area
+- redness and inflammation that is expanding in area

 People with cellulitis symptoms may also have: